jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

 ***

 ### DEBOUNCING
-With our button set up and code ready, we first want to import the debouncing library.
-(Not this is available to us without having to install a library.)
+With our button set up and debouncing library added, we first want to import the library:

 ```python
 from adafruit_debouncer import Debouncer